tgharold/GitVersion-Experiments/README.md

 # GitVersion-Experiments

-Experimenting with the various GitVersion modes
+Experimenting with the various GitVersion modes, plus experimentation with .NET Core and Cake.

-# Setup

-I'm using .NET Core, but running GitVersion 4.0.0-beta.12 on Windows.
-Assuming that you could get GitVersion 4.x on another environment, you could probably test there as well.

 # Reference links: